Page loading...

 AFCA Lineage

-Airways and Air Communications Service became the Air Force's 16th major air command July 1, 1961 and was simultaneously redesignated the Air Force Communications Service.
-Air Force Communications Service was redesignated the Air Force Communications Command Nov.
-15, 1979.
-Air Force Communications Command became a field operating agency on July 1, 1991, and, on May 28, 1993 was redesignated the Air Force Command, Control, Communications, and Computer Agency.
-The Air Force Command, Control, Communications, and Computer Agency was redesignated the Air Force Communications Agency June 13, 1996.
-On Apr.
-1, 1997, the Agency was reassigned as a subordinate unit of the Air Force Communications and Information Center.
-The Agency was redesignated a field operating agency, reporting directly to the Air Force Deputy Chief of Staff for Communications and Information, Washington, D.C., Oct.
-1, 2000.
+Airways and Air Communications Service became the Air Force's 16th major air command 1 Jul, 1961 and was simultaneously redesignated the Air Force Communications Service.
+Air Force Communications Service was redesignated the Air Force Communications Command 15 Nov 1979.
+Air Force Communications Command became a field operating agency on 1 Jul 1991, and, on 28 May 1993 was redesignated the Air Force Command, Control, Communications, and Computer Agency.
+The Air Force Command, Control, Communications, and Computer Agency was redesignated the Air Force Communications Agency 13 Jun 1996.
+On 1 Apr 1997, the Agency was reassigned as a subordinate unit of the Air Force Communications and Information Center.
+The Agency was redesignated a field operating agency, reporting directly to the Air Force Deputy Chief of Staff for Communications and Information, Washington, D.C., 1 Oct 2000.
+The Agency is due to be redesignated as the Air Force Network Integration Center, reporting to AF Space Command, on 15 Jul 2009.

 AFCA Designations and Dates